For more information call:410-822-1000 410-822-1000

 - F — Facial Drooping – Does one side of the face droop or is it numb?
 Ask the person to smile.
 Is the person's smile uneven?

-- A — Arm Weakness – Is one arm weak or numb?
+- A — Arm or Leg Weakness – Is one arm and/or leg weak or numb?
 Ask the person to raise both arms.
 Does one arm drift downward?

 - S — Slurred Speech –Is the person unable to speak or hard to understand?
 Ask the person to repeat a simple sentence, like "The sky is blue."
 Is the sentence repeated correctly?

-- T — Time to call 9-1-1 – If someone shows any of these symptoms, even if the symptoms go away, call 9-1-1 and get the person to the hospital immediately.
+- T — Time to call 9-1-1 – If someone shows any of these symptoms, even if the symptoms go away, call 9-1-1 immediately.
 Check the time so you'll know when the first symptoms appeared.

 Stroke is the leading cause of disability in the U.S. and fifth most-frequent cause of death.
 In the five-county region, nearly 600 stroke patients were treated last year by UM Shore Regional Health emergency teams at UM Shore Medical Centers at Chestertown, Dorchester and Easton, and the UM Shore Emergency Center at Queenstown.